-It should only take a few moments to provision and connect to the environment:
+It should only take a few moments to provision and connect to Cloud Shell.

-Once connected to the cloud shell, you should see that you are already authenticated and that the project is already set to your PROJECT_ID.
+Once connected to Cloud Shell, you should see that you are already authenticated and that the project is already set to your project ID.

 gcloud auth list

 Credentialed Accounts ACTIVE ACCOUNT * <my_account>@<my_domain.com> To set the active account, run: $ gcloud config set account `ACCOUNT`

 If it is not, you can set it with this command: